cameronmaske/cameronmaske.com-v2/src/pages/courses/introduction-to-pytest/watch/factory-pytest-fixture.md

 11
 00:00:39,420 --> 00:00:41,840
 Let's run the test to verify that everything works....and they pass So what's happening here?
-When we call our fixture we are reaching to the...nested function inside and passing through the keyword arguments to the `Person` object
+When we call our fixture we are reaching to the...nested function inside and passing through the keyword arguments to the `Person` object.
 17
 00:00:52,380 --> 00:00:54,560
 In it's current state this isn't too useful but it shows us the basis of this nested function pattern.Let's extend this a bit further and not have it call every person Bob, but instead generate a unique name each time.